epfl-si/ansible-collection-rhel/README.md

 Collection of Ansible roles to setup and manage components of RHEL like ntp, sshd, users, ...

+## Goal and target audiance

+The goal is to help system administrators install and configure their RHEL servers.
+Thinking first for EPFL, most roles will have default values adapted for our virtualized infrastructure.
+But we hope it could be useful for anyone.

+You are welcome to suggest improvements either by opening a issue or via a push request.

+This collection was created before we came across https://github.com/linux-system-roles.
+We will periodically evaluate their progress and eventually use some of their roles.

 ## How to include the collection

 In your playbook repository, add this to the *collections/requirements.yml* file: